-The four RRCs will be open for their normal opening hours (see links above for the details on each RRC).
+The four RRCs will be open for their normal opening hours (which can be found here).

 You should make sure you have joined the queue well before closing time (we would recommend an hour or more) to ensure that you can complete your visit.

 To protect the public and staff, social distancing measures will be in place at the RRCs:

 - We will limit the number of vehicles allowed into the RRCs site at the same time

 - Please take note of any signs, barriers and markings that have been put out

 - Allow other residents to finish using any waste skips before you try to use them

 - No more than 2 people should leave your vehicle at any time

 - Children must remain in vehicles at all times

 Please help us to protect you, other residents and our staff by keeping a safe (minimum 2 metres) distance from other people if you visit an RRC.